IBUNHABIBU/react/my-app/README.md

 5- Change head filter \
 6- Check adjustment of the print head units\
 7- Clean all the parts \
-8- Check all screwing and if necessary re tighten
+8- Check all screwing  re tighten

 Name: Leibinger-PRM-6K - Hydraulic unit\
 Description: